-We hire teens who have relationships with the neighborhoods surrounding the park, and who either attend schools in the area or live nearby.
-Our teen staff together work more than 4,500 hours a year through our three hiring programs: Green Council, Teen Arts & Culture Council, and Youth Participatory Budgeting Committee.
-We also provide ongoing mentorship and networking support to our alumni.
+We hire teens who have relationships with the neighborhoods surrounding the park, and who either live in the area or attend schools nearby.
+We prioritize true diversity, in cultural background, socioeconomic status, and life experience.
+Our teen staff together work more than 4,500 hours a year, exploring skills-building opportunities available through the High Line and the High Line Network, ranging from horticulture to public art.
+We also provide ongoing mentorship and networking support to staff and alumni.

 To learn about getting involved, contact us at firstname.lastname@example.org.

-As part of the High Line’s partnership with Speaker Corey Johnson to lead Participatory Budgeting efforts in New York City Council District 3, our committee of paid teen staff lead this important and innovative civic engagement process.
-Working in partnership with Speaker Johnson’s team, these teens (including middle-school as well as high-school members) support all aspects of the process while learning about neighborhood engagement.
+As part of the High Line’s partnership with the New York City Council to lead Participatory Budgeting efforts in District 3, our committee of paid teen staff leads this important and innovative civic engagement process.
+Participating teens (including middle- and high-school members) support all aspects of the process while learning about community engagement and civic leadership.

 We provide ongoing professional development workshops, networking events, family nights, and other opportunities for our 120+ teen alumni, as well as their friends and families.
 Alumni have helped shape the High Line’s programmatic landscape through family programs, participatory budgeting, public programs on the park, and fairs and festivals.
 We are committed to providing support as our alumni build their futures and create change in their communities.

 '' It was great being able to meet individuals with different perspectives on life.
 Regardless of their contrasts, each point of view is valid.
 The most important advice I received was that I shouldn't hold too tightly to an idea, but be free moving with it.
 Things and ideas come and go, non-resistance will lead to more happiness.'

 Lead support for High Line Teens is provided by Jamie and Jeffrey Harris.

 Major support for High Line Teens is provided by Sarah Min and Matt Pincus, and Denise Littlefield Sobel.